LuvitPlayground/luvitplayground.github.io/docusaurus/docs/03-documentation/02-tutorial/04-nonblocking-webserver.md

 print(fileContents)
 ```

 The main difference between this iteration and what we've built before is that we no longer need to rely on ``uv`` and its low-level interfaces.
-Instead, we can simply read from the file system, both synchronously and asynchronously - which is up next:
+Instead, we can simply read from the file system with a single call, both synchronously and asynchronously - which is up next:

 ```lua title="LuvitReadFileAsyncDemo.lua"
 local fs = require("fs")